MiguelHigueraDev/raccoonBot-website/src/content/docs/introduction/welcome.md

 ## Invite raccoonBot to your server

-If you want to invite raccoonBot to your server, [click here](https://discord.com/api/oauth2/authorize?client_id=1187055317209587832&permissions=379968&scope=applications.commands+bot).
+If you want to invite raccoonBot to your server, [use this invite link](https://discord.com/api/oauth2/authorize?client_id=1187055317209587832&permissions=379968&scope=applications.commands+bot).

 ## Todo